usnistgov/esc-antenna-cover/README.md

         -d D        DPA id regular expression for which to compute cover (eg. east_dpa_10km_* for all east_dpa).
 Leave out argument for ALL DPAs.
+        -o O        Directory where you want results to go.